-UI Hospitals and Clinics specialists provide the most complete blood disorder services in Iowa.
-Physicians from across the Midwest refer patients to the University of Iowa for bone marrow transplant, hemophilia, leukemia and other conditions of the blood.
+University of Iowa Hospitals & Clinics specialists provide the most complete blood disorder services in Iowa.
+Physicians from across the Midwest refer patients to the University of Iowa for bone marrow transplant, hemophilia, leukemia and other conditions of the blood

-- National Marrow Donor Program: The national non-profit organization has annually accredited the DeGowin Blood Center since 2000; the Adult and Pediatric Blood and Marrow Transplant Programs since 1987; the Iowa Marrow Donor Program since 1990, and UI Hospitals and Clinics as a collection center since 1990.
+National Marrow Donor Program: The national non-profit organization has annually accredited the DeGowin Blood Center since 2000; the Adult and Pediatric Blood and Marrow Transplant Programs since 1987; the Iowa Marrow Donor Program since 1990, and UI Hospitals & Clinics as a collection center since 1990.